 Likewise, D’Alembert system players grind away with a very popular (and sometimes profitable) system of gathering the same small units, but again they don’t fully capitalize on a winning streak.

-It is a good start to decide to use a betting system; even if your system is simply to choose a few numbers you like and keep betting on them most of the evening.
+It is a good start to decide to use a betting system; even if your roulette win strategy is simply to choose a few numbers you like and keep betting on them most of the evening.
 You’ll get a chance to play enough roulette to keep you happy, and you might increase your bankroll.
 However, if you want to go for a big score, it’s time to make some serious decisions about your table bankroll and your overall bankroll.

 The Big Win